The University of Kent, Canterbury, Kent, CT2 7NZ, T +44 (0)1227 764000

 As the UK's European university, Kent is ideally placed to support the strengthening of the Sino-European relationship in line with the EU's China policy.
 While China has undergone a dramatic change since it opened to the outside world in 1978, the EU is itself changing in ways that affect China's own strategic vision of Europe.
 With its extensive and well-established European links, Kent has a key contribution to make in this arena.

-The University currently has over 300 Chinese students on campus, studying a variety of courses, from international foundation programmes to PhD level research.
+The University currently has over 500 students from Hong Kong and manland China, studying a variety of courses, from international foundation programmes to PhD level research.
 In addition, Kent's students are encouraged to make full use of a wide range of opportunities to visit China, learn its language and develop an understanding of its culture, business and life in general.

 University partners in Hong Kong include the University of Hong Kong; Chinese University of Hong Kong; City University of Hong Kong; and Hong Kong Baptist University.
 In mainland China the University of Kent has partnerships with China Foreign Affairs University; Renmin University of China; Southwest University of Political Science and Law; and the University of International Business and Economics, Beijing.